 For more information on Newcastle's Nationality Checking Service, or to book an appointment, contact the Citizenship team.

 - Will Newcastle give me advice about immigration?

-- Does using the checking service guarantee a successful application?
+- Does using the Nationality Checking Service guarantee a successful application?

 No, your application will still be assessed by the Home Office.
 But by using the checking service you can be sure that your application will be complete in every detail, making it more likely that it will be processed more quickly.
 If the Home Office needs information about your application, they will contact you directly at the address given on your application form.

 - What is the 'Life in the UK' test?

 If you are applying for naturalisation as a British citizen or for indefinite leave to remain, you will need to provide the Life in the UK Test and either:

 - English qualification at level B1 or above: Integrated Skills in English (Trinity College); Graded Examinations in Spoken English (Trinity College) – Grade 5; IELTS Life Skills (Cambridge English Language Assessment); IELTS (Cambridge English Language Assessment